montoyamoraga/shbobo-studies/notes/fish.md

  Doubleclick
 Doubleclick shall become an important tool in this new version.
 As mentioned, a doubleclick on any recipe will upload it to the device.
 However, if you double click on the head of an expression, the symbol that denotes its opcode, the program will open up a representative help file from the local "tutor" directory.
 Thus doubleclicking "horn" will open up "horn.txt" to explain it.
 Fish Soup Tank Boat
-Let's review what expressions are.
-In lisp, there is only one kind of expression, besides symbols, the parentheses, ().
-In Shlisp, as it stands, there are Fish, and Soup, respectively denoted as () and {}.
-Fish is a DSP core expression, and Soup is a preset.
-The new version of Fish paves the way for two new types, known as Tank and Boat, denoted as [] and <>.
-They are not implemented yet, but Tank will be for listing things and Boat will be for scripting things in classical Lisp, thus the possibility for generative patches.
-Note that the previous version of Fish had randuplicate, and this has been eliminated because Tank and Boat will be bearing the burden of generating permutations of patches.

-The new version of Fish is available at shbobo.net, as shbobo.zip